How to Prepare Your Dog for Boarding: A Stress-Free Experience

 4. Establish a Routine

-Dogs thrive on routine, so try to maintain as much of their normal schedule as possible in the days leading up to their stay.
-Feeding them at the same time, going for regular walks, and sticking to their usual bedtime can help reduce stress.
-If your dog has any special needs or habits, make sure to inform the boarding facility so they can continue with the routine while you’re away.
+Dogs thrive on routine, so try to maintain as much of their regular schedule as possible in the days leading up to their stay.
+Feeding them simultaneously, going for regular walks, and sticking to their usual bedtime can help reduce stress.
+If your dog has any special needs or habits, inform the boarding facility so they can continue with the routine while you’re away.

 5. Practice Short Separations

-If your dog hasn’t been away from you for long periods before, practice leaving them for short trips, like a few hours or a day.
+If your dog hasn’t been away from you for long, practice leaving them for short trips, like a few hours or a day.
 This helps them get used to being without you and can reduce separation anxiety when they go into boarding.

 6. Leave Emergency Contact Information

-Before leaving your dog, ensure the boarding facility has your up-to-date contact information, as well as an emergency contact who can be reached in case of any issues.
-It’s also helpful to provide any medical instructions for your dog, including medications or specific care instructions.
+Before leaving your dog, ensure the boarding facility has your up-to-date contact information and an emergency contact who can be reached in case of any issues.
+It’s helpful to provide medical instructions for your dog, including medications or specific care instructions.

-With these steps in place, your dog’s boarding experience can be smooth and stress-free, leaving both you and your furry friend ready to enjoy your time apart!
+With these steps, your dog’s experience can be smooth and stress-free, leaving you and your furry friend ready to enjoy your time apart!

 🩺 Looking for a Local Vet?
-Port Kennedy’s Here for You!
+Port Kennedy’s for You!

 Also visit –